 Can a victim experience muscle pain after electric shock?

 Yes.
-Muscle pain after electric shock from involuntary contractions, or from primary injury from the circuit created after an electrical shock, is the most common symptom after being shocked.
+Muscle pain after electric shock from involuntary contractions, or from primary injury from the circuit created after coming in contact with electricity, is the most common symptom after being shocked.
 In some cases when there is significant muscle damage the victim may also experience compartment syndrome.